 As you can tell by the photos the bus is pretty solid.
 I've seen a LOT of busses for sale and just about every one I have seen that isn't restored is rustier than this one.
 There is rust in the passenger side rocker, but both front dog legs are super solid.
 The front floors have some surface rust but there is still some original paint on the floors.
 The driver's side rocker is mostly super solid except for some bubbling in front of the rear wheel.
 And there is some rust under the battery.
 But most of the bus is nice and solid.
 The frame is in very good condition.
 All of these areas are shown in detail in the close-up photo gallery (the link is just below this list of photographs).
 Overall it's in pretty good shape.
 It runs and drives great.
 This bus has good karma and it will treat you well.

 It sure looks as if I could talk forever about this bus, but I'll just leave it that if you have any questions let me know.
-You can reach me during the auction at - SOLD.
+You can reach me during the auction.
 Please take the time to view both photo galleries, and good luck winning the auction on this original, low-mileage classic VW Microbus!

 |1961 VW Microbus Body Gallery||1961 VW Microbus Close-Up Gallery|